 Fast forward to today and the film, This Is Not A Movie, just premiered at one of the world’s most prestigious film festivals, Toronto International Film Festival, to huge acclaim.
 I’m also happy to report that I made the final cut and appear in a number of scenes. 😉

-I recently saw the feature length documentary and it’s a stunning piece of work tackling Robert’s long career and the need for on the ground reporting from Palestine to Lebanon and Syria to Bosnia.
+I recently saw the feature length documentary (here’s the trailer) and it’s a stunning piece of work tackling Robert’s long career and the need for on the ground reporting from Palestine to Lebanon and Syria to Bosnia.
 It skilfully examines the challenges of front line reporting in the 21st century and doesn’t shy away from the many controversies around Robert’s work over his more then four decades in the field.
 It also questions whether many journalists are mini-colonialists.

 The film asks: what is truth, and why does it really matter?
 Equally importantly, what’s the real effect, if any, of accurate journalism?